frank038/qt5notification/README.md

 - sounds: many options for enabling or disabling sounds for different kind of events
 - almost a complete support of freedesktop notification specs: actions, markup, hyperlink, etc.
 - volume style compatibility (see the config file for more)
+- notifications will be saved, if properly configured

 Do not let any window manager to manage the notification position.